lndulgence/trafficYolo/README.md

 This is an altered version of yolov5 that runs an extra classifier layer, but using a decent crop function as the natively implemented one leaves much to be desired.
-It is meant to run over a specific dataset with a specific set of weigths, but you may modify it as you wish
+It is meant to run over a specific dataset with a specific set of weigths, but you may modify it as you wish.

+Some python environments might return serialization errors when loading the weights.
+This is due to how github manages big files, introducing pointer that may render the object non-serializable.
+Unfortunately, there is no easy way around this.
+If you find this error and need the .pt files, contact me at jmargumanez@gmail.com and I'll be happy to forward them to you